exercism/problem-specifications/exercises/protein-translation/description.md

 Translate RNA sequences into proteins.

-RNA can be broken into three nucleotide sequences called codons, and then translated to a protein like so:
+RNA can be broken into three-nucleotide sequences called codons, and then translated to a protein like so:

 RNA: `"AUGUUUUCU"` => translates to